Prussian Blue (duo): Ideology

 The duo had strong ties to the National Vanguard organization, a "white nationalist" group which was formed by disaffected former members of the National Alliance.
 Their ideology has been described as racist and white supremacist by mainstream media outlets.
 The Daily Telegraph reported that, on stage, the twins executed Nazi salutes.

 According to ABC News, the girls were homeschooled by their mother, April Gaede, an activist and a writer for National Vanguard.
 The twins' maternal grandfather, who lives in Squaw Valley, Fresno County, California, wears a Nazi swastika belt buckle; he also features the swastika on his truck and he has registered it as a cattle brand.
 During their ABC interview, the twins said they believed that Adolf Hitler was a great man with good ideas, and they described the Holocaust as being exaggerated.
-They have also been criticized for stipulating that the goods they donated to Hurricane Katrina victims should only go to white people: "After a day of trying, the supplies ended up with few takers, dumped at a local shop that sells Confederate memorabilia."
+They have also been criticized for stipulating that the goods they donated to Hurricane Katrina victims should only go to white people.

+By 2011, they had changed their views.
 A 2011 profile in The Daily describes the twins' thoughts on the band:

 But after enrolling in public school and moving to Montana — a predominantly white state, albeit one with a decidedly hippie-ish vibe — Lamb and Lynx decided they simply no longer believed what they'd been taught. ..."I'm glad we were in the band," Lynx said, "but I think we should have been pushed toward something a little more mainstream and easier for us to handle than being front-men for a belief system that we didn't even completely understand at that time.
 We were little kids.

 They still made statements in which they expressed skepticism about some elements of the Holocaust.

 In 2020, the twins said they were now "pretty liberal" and pitied their mother.
 They said: "Those little girls were so separate from what we are now.
 We were very removed.
 Even watching it now, it’s very hard.
 We didn’t comprehend and understand fully, how controversial those topics are."

 Lyrics and influences

 About half of the songs on Prussian Blue's first album are covers of other songs which were put out by other white pride bands and one of them was co-written by David Lane and a few of the other songs were written by Ian Stuart Donaldson.
 One of their cover songs was put out by the racist band RaHoWa.
 Two of Prussian Blue's original compositions on their first album are dedicated to prominent Nazis and white nationalist activists.

-Prussian Blue also released a cover of the Brutal Attack song "Ocean of Warriors" in mp3 format, dedicated to white participants in the 2005 Sydney, Australia race rioting.
 In 2006, a compilation album was released by the far right National Democratic Party of Germany (NPD) titled For The Fatherland.